Mish Barber-Way

 Mish Barber-Way (born 15 July 1985) is a Canadian singer, songwriter and writer.
-She founded punk band White Lung in 2006 and served as its vocalist until the band's breakup in 2022.
+She founded the band White Lung in 2006 and served as its vocalist until the band's breakup in 2022.

 Early life

 Barber-Way was born on 15 July 1985 in Vancouver, British Columbia.
 As a child, she competed in figure skating before focusing on music and writing.
 In university, Barber-Way originally studied writing before switching to programs in philosophy and gender studies.
 During her post-secondary education, she worked as an intern for Vancouver Magazine and Hearty.
 During her teens, she worked as a dry cleaner.

 Career

 Barber-Way started playing music in her former boyfriend's band before co-forming White Lung in 2006.
-After the release of White Lung's second studio album Sorry, Barber-Way considered leaving the band to concentrate on her writing career, but ultimately decided to stay after Sorry grew in popularity and the band was given a record contract with Domino.
 While singing in White Lung, Barber-Way wrote articles for various media sources including Vice Media, Talkhouse, Hustler, The Guardian, i-D, Dazed, Los Angeles Times, V, among others.
 She is also the executive editor at Penthouse, as well as the music editor for BriteLite magazine.
-In 2015, Anna Wintour let Barber-Way model Yves Saint Laurent in Vogues September issue, shot by David Sims.
 In 2016, Barber-Way performed a cover of "Used to Love Her" by Guns N' Roses.
 In 2021, she sang on The Bloody Beetroots's song "Radium Girls".